Want to have glowing, nourished skin even when it is cold and dry out? Here are some “winterizing” tips to prepare your skin:

 - After your bath and shower, best to let yourself air dry and apply your lotion while your skin is still moist.
 Be sure to use a moisturizer with a protectant so you don’t lose all the moisture in your skin back into the air.
 During the really cold or dry months, add your favorite essential oils, almond oil or other oils to boost the healing and sealing power!
 Lots of evidence that a relaxing bath, helps one have a good night’s sleep – proper sleep helps the skin look and feel it’s best too!

 Using these tips your skin will be polished and nourished – ready for the cold and dry season.
-With skin being your largest organ, consider using these tips year round to keep it healthy and protecting you at peak performance.
+With skin being your largest organ, consider using these tips year round to keep it healthy and protecting you.

 If you found this information helpful, let us know!
 If you have any medical conditions, please consult your medical professional before following any of my suggestions here.